 If there’s one thing okra is … it’s slimy.
 Even its scientific name sounds slimy: Abelmoschus esculentus.
 But, when prepared in the right way, okra is oh-so-delicious – and incredibly good for your gut.
-In fact, when you taste my amazing lectin-blocking okra chips, you won’t know what hit you.
-They’re that tasty.

 But, why else does okra pack a nutritional punch?